by256/rdfpy/docs/source/introduction_and_examples.rst

 Example: RDF of a Crystal Structure
 -----------------------------------

-In this example, we use **rdfpy** to compute the RDF of Crystalline Ti.
+In this example, we use **rdfpy** to compute the RDF of crystalline Ti.
 The Crystallographic Information File (CIF) can be obtained from `here <https://materialsproject.org/materials/mp-46/#>`_, and is provided by the  `Materials Project <https://materialsproject.org/>`_.
 First we import the ``rdf3d`` function from **rdfpy**, as well as pymatgen for obtaining atom coordinates from the CIF file, and numpy.